ddella/open-smart-joystick/README.md

 ```

 ## Frame sent from remote, only when there's a change

+The remote sends only two types of packets.
+1. Packet with preamble of 0xAA are sent only when there's a change on the remote.
+Either a button pressed/released or a movement with the joystick.
+2. Packet with preamble of 0xE0 are Keepalive.

 ```
 +------------+------------+------------+------------+------------+------------+------------+
 | Preamble   |    Key     |   X-Axis H |   X-Axis L |   Y-Axis H |   Y-Axis L |    FCS     |
 +------------+------------+------------+------------+------------+------------+------------+
 ```

 Preamble = 0xAA

 The following byte represents any of the button.
 Bits [5-7] are always 0.